 - Leopard and Weddell seals are known to feed upon Adélies in this area.
 It is therefore believed that synchronously diving into the water at the surface is a behavior used to reduce the chances of predation.

 - A unique small-group feeding event of gentoo penguins was witnessed in 2006.
 A large flock of gentoos feeding on a swarm of krill separated into about 25 groups, each composed of 12 to 100 birds.
 Each separate group dove together, independent of the other groups.
 After one to two minutes underwater, individual members of a group would resurface.
 When all members of a particular group resurfaced, they would reform tightly together and repeat the behavior.
 The gentoos did not mix or interact with others outside their particular group during this feeding event.

 During deep dives, the penguin heart rate slows.

-- The heart rate of a diving emperor penguin is usually about 15% lower than its resting heart rate, which averages about 72.
-During one deep, 18-minute long dive, the emperor penguin's heart rate progressively slowed to 3 bpm, with a heart rate of 6 bpm for five minutes.
+- The heart rate of a diving emperor penguin is usually about 15% lower than its resting heart rate, which averages about 72 bpm.
+During one deep, 18-minute long dive, the emperor penguin's heart rate progressively slowed to 3 bpm, with a heart rate of 6 bpm for 5 minutes.
 However, the during the surface intervals between very deep and long dives, an emperor penguin's heart rate can increase to a maximum of 256 bpm, which likely aids in eliminating carbon dioxide and replenishing and reloading the penguin's oxygen stores in its tissues.

 Under experimental diving conditions, penguins exhibit reduced peripheral blood flow.